billdueber/marc2solr_example/README.markdown

 * I've not yet figured out how to deal with logging done by the java code.
 At this point, it just spams STDOUT.
 I'm sure it's solvable, I just haven't solved it yet.

+## How is this different than solrmarc?

+* It's JRuby, not java (although you can use java code in JRuby if you'd like)
+* It talks to solr via http, not by directly munging the lucene indexes.
+* With a single thread, it'll likely be slower.
+If you ramp it up with `threach`, it'll likely be faster
+* Values in translation maps can be arrays of values, not just scalars
+* It doesn't have the range of custom functions solrmarc does of yet

 ## INSTALLATION

 ### Get JRuby